cdfuller/command-watcher/README.md

 ## TODO
 * Add alias support by adding shell support to subprocess.run
-  * Do I need to check to see which shell the use is currently using?
+  * Do I need to check to see which shell the user is currently using?